-Want to search for a plant by name or category, or simply view a comprehensive list of the plants?
+Want to search for plants by name or category, or simply browse an alphabetized list?
 Check out the plant finders first.

 Looking to identify a plant by its flower, fruit, foliage, or bark?
 Try the image galleries for visual collections from the database.

 If you have particular site conditions or plant characteristics you're looking for, check out the plant lists.
-From plants that will grow in the shade to plants that attract pollinators, the lists highlight which plants in the database might meet your specific needs.
-(The only list that is currently live is Plants with Interesting Foliage, but others will soon follow.)
+From plants that will tolerate shade to trees with fall color, the lists highlight species in the database which might meet your specific needs.

 Additional Database Resources

-- an explanation of the terms used to describe plants (check it out if you're unclear on what "well-drained soil" and "USDA zone 7" mean)
+- an explanation of the terms used to describe plants (check it out if you're unclear on what "light shade" or "USDA zone 7" mean)

-- a breakdown of plants with varying scientific names or whose names have changed (if you're having trouble finding a particular plant, check here)
+- a breakdown of plants with varying scientific names or whose names have changed (this might be helpful if you're having trouble finding a particular plant)

 - a collection of frequently asked questions, as well as a place for you to submit your own questions, comments, and suggestions